Cancer Care Reviews (CCR)

 Bowel

 NHS bowel cancer screening checks if you could have bowel cancer.
 It's available to everyone 60 to 74 years.
-If you are in this age range and registered with a GP then you will automatically recieve a test kit in the post with instructions.
+If you are in this age range and registered with a GP then you will automatically receive a test kit in the post with instructions.
 If you've been invited to take part and need more information or a new test kit, contact: 0800 707 6060

 Be bowel aware